stevenxxiu/dist_rep_sent_doc/notes.md

-Since we use a gpu, it might be possible to use softmax itself instead of hierarchical softmax, since it is likely quite fast too.
+# Distributed Representations of Sentences and Documents
+## Dataset
+To normalize the dataset (the stanford tool does some regex replacements to fix weird trees):

+    java -cp stanford-corenlp-3.7.0.jar edu.stanford.nlp.sentiment.ReadSentimentDataset -inputDir ../data/stanford_sentiment_treebank  -outputDir ../data/stanford_sentiment_treebank

-Unclear parts of the paper:
+## Unclear parts of the paper:
-- What happens when the phrase is shorter than the window size + 1?
+What happens when the phrase is shorter than the window size + 1?
 Do we simply ignore phrases longer than it?
 This discards some training instances, so we pad the first words with 0s.

+## Possible improvements
+Since we use a gpu, it might be possible to use softmax itself instead of hierarchical softmax, since it is likely quite fast too.